Take my money: Why you’re paying for free media willingly

 But the trend involves more than just news.
 Music service Spotify has been adding more subscribers than any competitor without the benefit of splashy new-music exclusives.
 Crowdfunding site Patreon, started by a YouTuber, will process more than $150 million in recurring membership payments to independent creators this year alone, after the company took three and a half years to get to the $100 million mark.

-When it comes to what we watch, read and listen to online, we're setting up ways to continually pay for what we could usually get free.
+When it comes to what we watch, read and listen to online, we're setting up ways to continually pay for what we could get for free.
 Why?

 The Trump bump